MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 This article provides guidance for how to install the 2022 U.S. Payroll Tax Update for Microsoft Dynamics GP and describes changes.

-The fourth tax update for 2022 replaces all previous tax updates.
-It includes state tax table changes that take effect January 1, 2022.
+The fifth tax update for 2022 replaces all previous tax updates.
+It includes state tax table changes that take effect May 1, 2022.
 We recommend that you install this update as soon as you can for the year 2022.

 This document assumes that you are familiar with the Microsoft Dynamics GP U.S. Payroll module.